sayanee/archives/_posts/2007-06-09-winning-by-jack-welch.md

 - have a positive attitude and spread it around

 How to deal with different types of bosses…

 1. Good values/good performance: great!
-2. Bad values/bad performance:have to go, the sonner the better
+2. Bad values/bad performance:have to go, the sooner the better
 3. Good values/bad performance: they believe in the company’s values and practice them in earnest, but they just cannot get the results.
 4. Bad values/good performance: most bad bosses are here!
-They are the most difficult to deal with and they often hang around for a long time, despite their aweful behaviour because of their good results
+They are the most difficult to deal with and they often hang around for a long time, despite their awful behaviour because of their good results